SalonenTeemu/e2ee-real-time-chat-app/README.md

 # e2ee-real-time-chat-app

-This is a real-time end-to-end encrypted chat application built with:
+This project is a real-time chat application with end-to-end encryption, developed using:

-- **Backend**: Node.js + Express + Socket.io + PostgreSQL
+- **Backend**: Node.js, Express, Socket.io, and PostgreSQL
-- **Frontend**: React + Socket.io client + TailwindCSS
+- **Frontend**: React, Socket.io client, and TailwindCSS

-The project is created for the COMP.SEC.300 Secure programming course exercise work.
+It was created as part of the COMP.SEC.300 Secure Programming course exercise work.
+The project report can be found in the `docs` folder.

+## TODO

+- semgrep.json to html with online tool
+- docs folder to project -> add security artifacts there
+- Report update
+- Unit testing
+- Update README.md

 ## Features